2600hz/kazoo/scripts/README.md

 ## check-unstaged.bash

-Checks if any unstanged changes are found in the repo and exits if so.
+Checks if any unstaged changes are found in the repo and exits if so.
 Used in CircleCI to fail builds with unstaged changes after applying code checks, spell checking, etc.

 ## check-xref.escript